|

 A: Yes, each elementary particle has a corresponding antiparticle, such as the electron and the positron for leptons.

-Q: What is the role of elementary particles in the universe?
+Q: What purpose do elementary particles serve in the universe?

 A: Elementary particles form the basis of all matter and determine the fundamental interactions that govern the behavior of the universe.